stackitcloud/terraform-provider-stackit/docs/resources/loadbalancer.md

 ### Optional

+- `disable_security_group_assignment` (Boolean) If set to true, this will disable the automatic assignment of a security group to the load balancer's targets.
+This option is primarily used to allow targets that are not within the load balancer's own network or SNA (STACKIT network area).
+When this is enabled, you are fully responsible for ensuring network connectivity to the targets, including managing all routing and security group rules manually.
+This setting cannot be changed after the load balancer is created.
 - `external_address` (String) External Load Balancer IP address where this Load Balancer is exposed.
 - `options` (Attributes) Defines any optional functionality you want to have enabled on your load balancer. (see [below for nested schema](#nestedatt--options))
 - `plan_id` (String) The service plan ID.
 If not defined, the default service plan is `p10`.
 Possible values are: `p10`, `p50`, `p250`, `p750`.